sirredbeard/awesome-wsl/README.md

 Ubuntu is a Linux distribution based on Debian that is produced by [Canonical](https://www.ubuntu.com/).
 Ubuntu 16.04 and the more recent Ubuntu 18.04 are both available for WSL from the Microsoft Store.

 * [Windows Store Link](https://www.microsoft.com/store/productId/9NBLGGH4MSV6) for Ubuntu 16.04.
 Supported through April 2021.
 Very stable but packages and libraries may be older.
 * [Windows Store Link](https://www.microsoft.com/store/productId/9N9TNGVNDL3Q) for Ubuntu 18.04.
 Most recent update.
-Newer software but more likely to encounter bugs.
+Newer packages but more likely to encounter bugs.
 Supported through April 2023.
 * [Installing Software](https://help.ubuntu.com/community/InstallingSoftware) guide from Ubuntu.
 * [Ubuntu Server Guide](https://help.ubuntu.com/lts/serverguide/index.html) from Ubuntu.
 * Because Ubuntu is based on Debian, most Debian tutorials also apply to Ubuntu.